paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     that individuals may be regulated under the Commerce Clause whenever enough of them are not doing something the Government would have them do.

        Indeed, the Government’s logic would justify a manda- tory purchase to solve almost any problem.
-See Seven-Sky,

-661 F. 3d

-    , at 14–15 (noting the Government’s inability to “identify any mandate to purchase a product or ser- vice in interstate commerce that would be unconstitu- tional” under its theory of the commerce power).
 To consider a different example in the health care market, many Americans do not eat a balanced diet.
 That group makes up a larger percentage of the total population than those without health insurance.
-See, e.g., Dept. of Agriculture and Dept. of Health and Human Services, Dietary Guide- lines for Americans 1 (2010).
-The failure of that group to have a healthy diet increases health care costs, to a greater extent than the failure of the uninsured to pur- chase insurance.
+The failure of that group to have a healthy diet increases health care costs, to a greater extent than the failure of the uninsured to purchase insurance.
 See, e.g., Finkelstein, Trogdon, Cohen, & Dietz, Annual Medical Spending Attributable to Obesity:
-    Payer- and Service-Specific Estimates, 28 Health Affairs w822 (2009) (detailing the “undeniable link between ris- ing rates of obesity and rising medical spending,” and esti- mating that “the annual medical burden of obesity has risen to almost 10 percent of all medical spending and could amount to $147 billion per year in 2008”).
-Those in- creased costs are borne in part by other Americans who must pay more, just as the uninsured shift costs to the insured.
-See Center for Applied Ethics, Voluntary Health
+    Payer- and Service-Specific Estimates.
+Those increased costs are borne in part by other Americans who must pay more, just as the uninsured shift costs to the insured.
-    Risks: Who Should Pay?, 6 Issues in Ethics 6 (1993) (not- ing “overwhelming evidence that individuals with un- healthy habits pay only a fraction of the costs associated Cite as: 567 U. S. ____ (2012)          23

-                       Opinion of ROBERTS, C. J.

-    with their behaviors; most of the expense is borne by the rest of society in the form of higher insurance premiums, government expenditures for health care, and disability benefits”).
 Congress addressed the insurance problem by ordering everyone to buy insurance.
 Under the Gov- ernment’s theory, Congress could address the diet problem by ordering everyone to buy vegetables.
-See Dietary Guidelines, supra, at 19 (“Improved nutrition, appropriate eating behaviors, and increased physical activity have tre- mendous potential to . . . reduce health care costs”).

        People, for reasons of their own, often fail to do things that would be good for them or good for society.
 Those failures—joined with the similar failures of others—can